htrgouvea/fuzzpm/README.md

 ### Summary

-This project aims to demonstrate how we can use the differential fuzzing technique to conduct security analysis in an automated and large-scale way to find security issues in modern components used by applications developed in Perl.
-Full publication is avaible on: [https://heitorgouvea.me/2021/12/08/Differential-Fuzzing-Perl-Libs](https://heitorgouvea.me/2021/12/08/Differential-Fuzzing-Perl-Libs).
+FuzzPM demonstrates how to use differential fuzzing to perform automated, large-scale security analysis of modern Perl components.
+By comparing outputs from multiple modules against the same inputs, it helps uncover inconsistencies and potential vulnerabilities.
+For more details, read the full publication on: [https://heitorgouvea.me/2021/12/08/Differential-Fuzzing-Perl-Libs](https://heitorgouvea.me/2021/12/08/Differential-Fuzzing-Perl-Libs).

 ---